metalivedev/dotclouddocs/public/0.9/guides/build-file.rst

         process_name1: path/to/executable1
 	process_name2: path/to/executable2

-      # Used only in PERL and PHP services
+      # List of dependencies, best for PERL/PHP but also Python and Ruby
-      requirements: (list) # Defaults to empty list.
+      requirements: # Defaults to empty list.
+        - dependency_package_name_1
+	- dependency_package_2

 The Build File is YAML formatted, so it is easily read by humans and computers alike.
 Most developers create the Build File using a text editor